Spend a night right out of a fairy tale at Castel Pergine

 You can get there on foot by following a path that winds through the woods and starts from the centre of town.
 You can also drive there in just a few minutes, and then continue for a short distance on foot crossing the first gate of the surrounding walls that protect the garden, the rooms, towers and halls of the ancient mansion which, according to legend, was the residence of a terrible tyrant.

 You can now spend the night at Castel Pergine and dine in the historic rooms of the Baronial Palace or in the characteristic setting of an ancient rural building for an extraordinarily charming holiday, all while enjoying events, shows and exhibits.

 You can choose to sleep in the ancient Ala Clesiana rooms or in the modern, recently renovated ground floor rooms or in a Tower.

 Bernardo Clesio was the illustrious prince-bishop who changed the city of Trento's image in the 1500s and took possession of the castle in 1531.
 Castel Pergine remained in the hands of the prince-bishops for centuries, until it was purchased by the Swiss Oss family, originally from Pergine, and then in 2018 by the CastelPergine Onlus Foundation, becoming the first collective historical asset in Italy.

 You will find every modern comfort as well as silence, nature, calm lights and ancient rocks.
 But the shadows are what invite you to hold each other closer and the sounds of the wind that make you speak more softly, as you stroll around the walls, going up and down the grass covered or armour stone steps.

-From April to November the castle and its gardens come to life with many events such as theatre plays, concerts and contemporary art exhibitions.
+From April to October the castle and its gardens come to life with many events such as theatre plays, concerts and contemporary art exhibitions.